For small cities across Alabama with Haitian populations, Springfield is a cautionary tale

 Now, Hanson said she is adjusting her strategy, “focusing on the human level."

-In September, Hanson, an electrical contractor and Trump supporter, formed a nonprofit with Pierre-Charles and other Haitian community leaders to offer more stable housing and English language classes to meet the growing demand.
+In September, Hanson, an electrical contractor and Trump supporter, formed a nonprofit that she hopes will work with Pierre-Charles and other Haitian community leaders to offer more stable housing and English language classes to meet the growing demand.

 "We can look at (Springfield) and become them in a year," Hanson said, referring to the animosity that's taken hold in the Ohio city, which has been inundated with threats.
 "We can sit back and do nothing and let it unfold under our eyes.
 Or we can try to counteract some of that and make it to where everyone is productive and can speak to each other."

-Note: This story was first published on Oct.
-6, 2024.
-It was updated on Oct 9, 2024, to correct that Pastor John Pierre-Charles was not involved with the formation of the nonprofit that Gerilynn Hanson started.